lYesterdaYl/Udacity_Frontend/Classic Arcade Game Clone/README.md

 # Classic Arcade Game Project

 This Project was created for my Udacity Nanodegree.
 It was built for users who like to enjoy classic old game.
 ## Author

 * Zhiyuan Du

+## Installation

+1. Clone the repository.
+2. Open index.html with your web browser.
+3. Enjoy the game!

 ## How to Play